 The importance of bees to our environment can not be underestimated.
-A recent worldwide study has highlighted that honey bees (Apis mellifera)are theworld’s most prodigious pollinator.
+A recent worldwide study has highlighted that honey bees (Apis mellifera)are the world’s most prodigious pollinator.
 In their quest for food, pollinators transfer pollen and seeds from flower to flower, fertilising the plant and keeping our ecosystems functioning in the process.
 Tens of thousands of species of pollinators have been identified, including wasps, birds, bats, beetles and butterflies.
 However, when it comes to pollinating performance, few can come close to the honey bee, which we now known to be the single most successful pollinator.

-Not only are they widespread and abundant in the natural world, honey bees have also become integral to our food production.
-It is an estimated that one third of the food we eat is dependent on pollination from bees.
+Not only are they widespread and abundant in the natural world, but honey bees have also become integral to our food production.
+It is estimated that one third of the food we eat is dependent on pollination from bees.
 Unfortunately for some years now, bee populations have been declining across the world.
 According to the European Commission, Europe now has 13 million fewer honey bee colonies than is required for crop pollination.

 The reasons for declining honey been populations include; global warming, habitat loss, pesticide use and the growth of harmful parasites such as the varroa mite.
-The incidence of varroa infections are spreading across the world at an alarming rate.
+The incidence of varroa infections is spreading across the world at an alarming rate.
 Varroa spread diseases such as Deformed Wing Virus which can destroy entire colonies.